trashpanda-ai/In-Vino-Veritas/README.md

 ## Ingestion
-For ingestion, we utilize a Jupyter notebook within a PapermillOperator to save the scraped data as Parquet file as advised during our initial presentation.
+For ingestion, we utilize a parameterised Jupyter notebook within a PapermillOperator to save the scraped data as Parquet file as advised during our initial presentation.
 The scraping itself is based on the vivino's 'explore' section to find new wines.
-Since it would converge to 2000 items found, we included random restarts with additional parameters.
+Since it would converge to only 2000 items found, we included random restarts with additional parameters.
 One of the main parameters to maximize our results is the grape variety.
-It's saved as an integer ID whose distribution is non-linear.
-To adapt the notebook contains a number generator producing fitting ID's to scrape vivino.
-The amount of data to be scraped is parameterized in the notebook.
+It's saved as an integer ID whose distribution is non-linear (all the popular wine varieties have low IDs and for the lower numbers are barely unassigned IDs).
+To adapt the notebook contains a number generator producing ID's fitting this distribution to scrape vivino.
+This number generator is parameterized in the notebook with two variables: ```n```, The amount of wine varieties we are trying to find and ```upper```, an upper bound for wine IDs we are trying to find.
+Additionally, there is an offline mode.
+(Thus, for quick runs to get some of the most popular varietes, one can use ```n```=10 and ```upper```=150.
+And to populate the database regularly, one can use ```n```=20 and ```upper```=1500)

 ## Staging
 The Staging area includes two main tasks: cleansing and enrichment.